 Rubicon garden rooms usually take around 8 to 10 days to build.
 If this seems a long time, remember that once it’s up we’d expect it to last in excess of 30 years!
 Effectively, we’re building you a mini house and we believe it’s really important to take the time to do an exceptional job of it.

 Remember that many companies will offer what seems to be a very good price for a garden room.
 But it is so important that you understand what you are getting for your money.
 Compare quality of products and do some research to unearth all the hidden extra costs before you commit to buy.
 Don’t feel awkward about asking lots of questions.
 Any good garden room supplier will be very happy to answer them all and give you as much helpful information as they can.

-If you have any questions about our garden rooms or offices, please do call us on 01244 552813.
+If you have any questions about our garden rooms or offices, please do call us on 01244 455666.
 Even better – come and see us at our factory showroom near Chester (by prior appointment)!
-Give us a call on 01244 552813 to make an appointment.

 We primarily operate across the Chester, Cheshire, Mold, Buckley, Wrexham, Rossett, Wirral, Deeside, Flintshire, Denbighshire, North Wales, Llandudno, Colwyn Bay, Conway, Manchester, Stockport, Altrincham, Macclesfield, Lancashire, Liverpool, St Helens, Warrington, Birkenhead, West Kirby, Ellesmere Port, North West, Prestbury, Crewe, Nantwich, Preston, Malpas, Frodsham, Helsby, Heswall, Shrewsbury, Whitchurch, and Shropshire areas, but welcome enquiries from other areas within 70 miles of our Deeside base.